declare income tax

 EPF statement.

-Receipts to claim reliefs, rebate, and exemptions.
+Receipts to claim reliefs, rebates, and exemptions.

 Visit LHDN’s official website to do your taxes.